 Aviation played a key role in making our world smaller.
 We naturally think today it should be easy to traverse the planet in every reasonable direction.
 Things can still get complicated, however, and what in theory appears easy is not always a simple undertaking when you consider conditions on the ground.
 Our experience shows that a base camp in Estonia, a Eurozone member state, is an effective remedy against various unpleasant sophistications.

 Registration in Estonia provides for meeting several important business requirements at once.
-Strategically Estonia is offering an intriguing position between Scandinavia and Russia, yet well within the European Union.
+Strategically Estonia is offering an intriguing position between Scandinavia, yet well within the European Union.
 Economically she can offer a stable currency (the euro), a state debt-to-GDP ratio that is one of the smallest in the world, and a tax system frequently praised by foreign investors.
 Politically it may be surprising how wide a consensus there is amongst the elites over the importance of entrepreneurs, local and foreign, for the country’s success in the future.

 When describing an experience of operating a business in Estonia, people often note the straightforward online bureaucracy.
 Still regarded a major achievement elsewhere, it is nothing special for the Estonians.
 They have been using this system for years.
 It is the end of 2017 and Estonian electronic government solutions can offer an unrivaled combination of utility, reliability and expertise enshrined in the codebase.